|

 (5) And that the lawful injunctions

-of the respective Primary
+of their respective Primary

 Synod have been obeyed.

-Who May Not When a Primary Synod (Auburn Vote
+Who May Not When a Primary Synod (Auburn

-or Westminster) is reviewing
+Vote or Westminster) is reviewing

-the actions of one of their respective
+the actions of one of their

-Sub-Synods or
+Sub-Synods or Presbyteries,

-Presbyteries, members of
+members of the lower

-the lower governing bodies who
+governing bodies who

-are also members of their Primary
+are also members of their

-Synod's General
+Primary Synod's General

 Council or are a member